-Let’s meet our Client Advocates who provide support to those who need it.
+Let’s meet our Client Advocate who provides support to those who need it.

 Kami Cole grew up in Helena, Montana, moved to Bozeman, and received her Bachelors of Science in Sociology from Montana State University (MSU) in May 2019.
 She extensively studied family dynamics and social inequalities including poverty while working as a Family Support Assistant spending time each week with an adolescent in the community and helping them reach goals outlined by a case manager, self, and family.
 For the past 4 years she has been part of a research team investigating boundaries faced by families with children who have disabilities and their experiences with the professionals in the communities they live.
 She enjoys spending time outdoors four-wheeling and camping during the summer and ice fishing in the winter.
 She also enjoys reading and spending time with her family.

-We are honored to have extraordinary advocates here at Career Transitions, who bring dedication and passion to their work.!
+We are honored to have extraordinary employees here at Career Transitions, who bring dedication and passion to their work!